 About our Furniture

 The wood we use for our table tops is at least an inch thick.
 It comes from sustainable forests in Western Europe.
-We do not use veneers or MDF.
+We do not use chipboard.
 We do not use cheap wood.

 Entrained in the wood is its history - the fifty-odd years from sapling to sawmill, then from sawmill to our workshop to our furniture.
 We've designed our wood finishes to accentuate this history - to highlight both the wood grain and the scars incurred during conversion from tree to table.
 We don't fully remove these scars, though we leave them such that they won't negatively impact the practicality of your furniture - there may be scores, small dents, and smooth burrs; the parts of the wood which once were branches will be darker or lighter than those that formed the main tree trunk.

 We intend for the wood to continue recording history in your home.
-We use a premium varnish which enhances the wood itself, and protects it from stains and spills.
-We then apply a protective wax polish to finish it off, and to provide an unparalleled feel and sheen.
+We use a premium varnish which enhances the wood itself, which is then hand finished to provide an unparalleled feel and sheen.